meelgroup/meelgroup-website/content/publication/vmcai18.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *Proceedings of International Conference on Verification, Model Checking, and Abstract Interpretation, 2018.*"
+publication = "In *Proceedings of International Conference on Verification, Model Checking, and Abstract Interpretation*"
-#publication_short = "In *AAAI*"

 # Featured image thumbnail (optional)